A particle accelerator is designed to transfer energy to charged particles by means of electric or magnetic fields.

-ATRON has this technology for applications from 1 pA to 1 mA up to 2 MeV, and from 1 pA to 600 μA from 2 MeV to 3.5 MeV.
+The FELIX accelerator of ATRON can deliver such beams, continuous, from 1 pA to 1 mA up to 2 MeV, and from 1 pA to 600 μA from 2 MeV to 3.5 MeV.

 The phenomenon of braking radiation results from the interaction of charged ultra-relativistic particles in an intense electric or magnetic field.